francescogerardomarra/its/modulo27/28_json.md

 JSON supports both integer and floating-point numbers.
 These numbers do not require quotes around them and can represent a wide range of values, including negative numbers and decimal values.

 #### Syntax:
-- Numbers can be integers or floating-point numbers (i.e., numbers with decimals).
+- Numbers can be integers or floating-point numbers (i.e. numbers with decimals).
 - There is no distinction between integer and floating-point types, both are treated as "number" in JSON.

 #### Example: